When you walk into Central Christian Church, you can expect…

 We celebrate communion every Sunday, as was practiced by the early church in the book of Acts.
 When followers of Jesus practice communion together, it is an act of unity (1 Corinthians 10:17).
 We take communion on a weekly basis to remind us of what Jesus accomplished through the cross, for a time of reflection, prayer and for unity.

 A Relevant Message

-Each week our Teaching Minister, Darin, does a great job of connecting Biblical truths to everyday life.
+Each week our Lead Minister, Rob Schwartz, does a great job of connecting Biblical truths to everyday life.
 The teaching is always based in scripture and pushes the listener to think and engage with Jesus.
-Some weeks, you can also expect an intriguing message from our Executive Minister, Colin.
+Some weeks, you can also expect an intriguing message from our Associate Minister, Colin Sherfield.

 An Invitation and a Baptism